-Laravel Security was created by, and is maintained by Graham Campbell, and is a port of the security class from CodeIgniter 3 for Laravel 5.
-This package is best used wrapped in my Laravel Binput package.
-Feel free to check out the change log, releases, license, and contribution guidelines.
+Laravel Security was created by, and is maintained by Graham Campbell, and is a voku/anti-xss wrapper for Laravel, using graham-campbell/security-core.
+Feel free to check out the change log, releases, security policy, license, code of conduct, and contribution guidelines.

 Laravel Security supports optional configuration.

 To get started, you'll need to publish all vendor assets:

 $ php artisan vendor:publish